 - Include summary statements after each chunk of content, transition statements connecting adjacent chunks, and introductory statements for each subsequent chunk.

 - Provide a structure for learning so that students know what is expected of them and where they should go to complete assigned activities.
-A clearly-defined weekly or regular rhythm (like the example provided on this page) can help online learners manage their time, understand expectations, and successfully complete tasks.
+A clearly defined weekly or regular rhythm (like the example on this page) can help online learners manage their time, understand expectations, and complete tasks.

 - Use this course map template to help plan your course.

 - Create a Quality Matters account to access the rubric and course review tools.